 - Salinas y Arenales de San Pedro del Pinatar is a coastal and natural reserve with salt flats & sand dunes where migratory birds such as flamingos can be seen.

-Activities in San Javier in the winter
+Activities in San Javier in the fall, winter, or spring

 Visitors can fill up their days by doing a variety of activities around the village and nearby countryside.
 Some of them are: